calvinhsia/SheetMusicViewer/docs/features.md

 The TOC is editable through the **Metadata** form and is stored in the `.bmk` JSON file.

+## Singles
+If you name a folder "PopSingles" or any name ending in "Singles", then the entire folder will be treated like a single book, with all the contained PDFs as individual pages.
+By default, the first PDF in alphabetical order, first page will be used as the Thumbnail for that book.
+For example, I may choose a composer, "JohnDoe".
+I can create a folder called "JohnDoeSingles" and put all individual PDFs from JohnDoe in that folder.
+I will then search the internet for a picture of John Doe or an image to represent the folder, paste it into Microsoft Word, resize it, add desired titling, then print to Microsoft PDF printer, outputting "0Title.pdf" in that folder (early in alphabetical order).

 ## Favorites / Bookmarks

 Mark any page as a favorite with an optional name.
 Favorites appear in a quick-access list and can be navigated directly.